 But, hey, some things are typically different of course.
 Let’s take a look.

 You can normally access a traditional help center in-app or via the product’s website.
 You get redirected to the help center domain and then look for help.

 I say there are too many steps to that.

-With an interactive help center, you not only access help directly in-app but also get interactive answers.
+With a resource center, you not only access help directly in-app but also get interactive answers.
 You actually learn what you want to learn, and do it without jumping between tabs.

 2- Content Type